 We measure employee satisfaction and sustainable engagement through our annual culture survey, 'our voice', which is open to all employees.
-It covers multiple topics across eight areas including Communication, Learning & of employees participatina in 'our voice' culture survey factories.
+It covers multiple topics across eight areas including Communication, Learning & of employees participatina in 'our voice' culture survey Production of Green Cuisine in our Lowerstoft site in the UK

-15. For factory employees and workers who are not

-employees but work in Nomad

-Development and Safety & Wellbeing.
+15. For factory employees and workers who are not employees but work in Nomad Development and Safety & Wellbeing.
 Scores from key questions are combined to an aggregated "sustainable engagement score" measuring our employees' overall connectivity with Nomad Foods.